Last Updated on 23/12/2020

-Packing light is a traveller’s dream.
+Solid toiletries make packing light a dream for travellers.
 Nothing beats the satisfaction of bundling your sparse belongings into a tiny carry-on suitcase and whisking it off to the airport without so much as a glance at the checked luggage counter.
-Carry-ons are hassle-free, and it makes travelling so much easier when you’re not bogged down with baggage.
-But getting the packing bit right is a challenge.
+Going carry-on only – particularly for air travel – is hassle-free, and it makes travelling so much easier when you’re not bogged down with baggage.
+However, getting the packing bit right is a challenge.

-I’m sure you’re all familiar with that old game of Ziplock bag Tetris?
-The one where every essential item in your carry-on seems to resemble a liquid of some kind and you’re left shoving these little 100ml blighters into every available crack and corner of your TSA-friendly Ziplock bag.
-It takes a go or two and a few different strategies, but you squeeze them all in hoping the bag won’t explode until at least after you got through the security bit at the airport.
+I’m sure you’re all familiar with that old game of ziplock bag Tetris?
+The one where every essential item in your carry-on seems to resemble a liquid of some kind and you’re left shoving these little 100ml blighters into every available crack and corner of your TSA-friendly ziplock bag.
+It takes a go or two and a few different strategies, but you squeeze them all in hoping the bag won’t explode until at least after you’ve got through the security check at the airport.

 Solid toiletries are kinder to the environment.
 They last twice as long as their plastic bottled cousins, which means less waste.
-In fact, most of them don’t even have plastic packaging to throw out!
-Incorporating them into your packing list is a great way to limit your single-use plastic consumption, and it saves you a lot of stress with your carry-on.
+In fact, most of them don’t even have plastic packaging to throw out.
+Incorporating them into your packing list is a great way to limit your single-use plastic consumption and they can allow you to pack lighter which is also more sustainable.

-Take a look at this list of solid toiletries below to get you started on your carry-on luggage revolution:
+Take a look at this list of solid toiletries below to get yourself started on a carry-on luggage revolution:

 Funky Soap Conditioner Bar

 This citrusy conditioner bar smells good enough to eat.
 Handmade by a small business located in East London, its ingredients are completely natural and plant-based.
 A little goes a long way with this conditioner bar and it’s recommended that you only use a sparing amount to get the desired effect.